Fukuoka's Flavorful Long Weekend

 Afternoon

-Momochi Seaside Park & Fukuoka Tower
+Explore Momochi Seaside Park and Fukuoka Tower

 Evening